 You may notice that most Halloween pictures have a grey, desaturated look.
 This can be easily achieved by taking down the saturation of your image in Lightroom (or your chosen editing software).
 You may even want to use the selective colour tool in your editing software.
 This way, you can edit your photo so that some colours stand out more than others.

-Add A Vignette to your Halloween Pictures
+Add a Vignette to Your Halloween Pictures

 To create an old-themed photo, a simple tip is to add a vignette to your image.
-This is an excellent tool for dark or moody scenes where you might be going for a bit of a victorian Halloween look.
+This is an excellent tool for dark or moody scenes where you might be going for a bit of a Victorian Halloween look.

-Play Around With Photoshop
+Play Around with Photoshop

 Let your imagination run wild and create a fantasy-filled photo with Photoshop.
 Consider adding details like dust, scratches, or grain.
 These will give your Halloween photos an older feel.
 Creating a faux double exposure can give your image a ghostly feel.
 Or try playing around with textures and layers.

-Conclusion – A Halloween Photoshoot is All About the Fun!
+Conclusion – A Halloween Photoshoot is all about the Fun!

-Got any other ideas for awesome Halloween photos?
+Do you have any other ideas for awesome Halloween photos?
 Please let us know in the comments!